lyteword/chspurgeon-tod/volume-4/psalm-98.md

 ### Verse 2

+> The LORD hath made known his salvation: his righteousness hath he openly shewed in the sight of the heathen.

 *The LORD hath made known his salvation, * —by the coming of Jesus and by the outpouring of the Holy Ghost, by whose power the gospel was preached among the Gentiles.
 The Lord is to be praised not only for effecting human salvation, but also for making it known, for man would never have discovered it for himself; nay, not so much as one single soul would ever have found out for himself the way of mercy through a Mediator; in every case it is a divine revelation to the mind and heart.
 In God's own light his light is seen.
 He must reveal his Son in us, or we shall be unable to discern him.
 His righteousness hath he openly shewed in the sight of the *heathen.* This word "righteousness" is the favourite word of the apostle of the Gentiles; he loves to dwell on the Lord's method of making man righteous, and vindicating divine justice by the atoning blood.
 What songs ought we to render who belong to a once heathen race, for that blessed gospel which is the power of God unto salvation, "for therein is the righteousness of God revealed from faith to faith."
 This is no close secret; it is clearly taught in Scripture, and has been plainly preached among the nations.
 What was hidden in the types is "openly shewed" in the gospel.

 ### Verse 3

+> He hath remembered his mercy and his truth toward the house of Israel: all the ends of the earth have seen the salvation of our God.

 *He hath remembered his mercy and his truth toward the house of Israel.* To them Jesus came in the flesh, and to them was the gospel first preached; and though they counted themselves unworthy of eternal life, yet the covenant was not broken, for the true Israel were called into fellowship and still remain so.
 The mercy which endureth for ever, and the fidelity which cannot forget a promise, secure to the chosen seed the salvation long ago guaranteed by the covenant of grace.
 All the ends of the earth have seen the salvation of our God.
 Not to Abraham's seed alone after the flesh, but to the elect among all nations, has grace been given; therefore, let the whole church of God sing unto him a new song.
 It was no small blessing, or little miracle, that throughout all lands the gospel should be published in so short a time, with such singular success and such abiding results.
 Pentecost deserves a new song as well as the Passion and the Resurrection; let out hearts exult as we remember it. *Our God*, our own for ever blessed God, has been honoured by those who once bowed down before dumb idols; his salvation has not only been heard of but seen among all people, it has been experienced as well as explained; his Son is the actual Redeemer of a multitude out of all nations.
 In these three verses we are taught how to praise the Lord.

 ### Verse 4

+> Make a joyful noise unto the LORD, all the earth: make a loud noise, and rejoice, and sing praise.

 *Make a joyful noise unto the LORD, all the earth.* Every tongue must applaud, and that with the rigour which joy of heart alone can arouse to action.
 As men shout when they welcome a king, so must we.
 Loud hosannas, full of happiness, must be lifted up.
 If ever men shout for joy it should be when the Lord comes among them in the proclamation of his gospel reign.
 John Wesley said to his people, "Sing lustily, and with a good courage.
 Beware of singing as if you were half dead or half asleep; but lift up your voice with strength.
 Be no more afraid of your voice now, nor more ashamed of its being heard, than when you sung the songs of Satan."
 Make a loud noise, and rejoice, and sing praise; or *Burst forth, and sing, and play.* Let every form of exultation be used, every kind of music pressed into the service till the accumulated praise causes the skies to echo the joyful tumult.
 There is no fear of our being too hearty in magnifying the God of our salvation, only we must take care the song comes from the heart, otherwise the music is nothing but a noise in his ears, whether it be caused by human throats, or organ pipes, or far resounding trumpets.
 Loud let our hearts ring out the honours of our conquering Saviour; with all our might let us extol the Lord who has vanquished all our enemies, and led our captivity captive: He will do this best who is most in love with Jesus: